 The indicator is driven by two parameters: the lookback period and the smoothing parameter.
-The lookback period is the period over which the oscillator is calculated, and the smoothing parameter is the number of periods over which the moving average of the oscillator is calculated.
+The lookback period is the period over which the oscillator is calculated.
+The smoothing parameter is the number of periods over which the moving average of the oscillator is calculated.
 It is called an oscillator because the value of the indicator oscillates between 0 and 100.
 It can be computed as follows:

 There is also a second quantity computed known as %D, which is the 3-day SMA of the %K. It is a smoothed version of the %K. It is computed because %K is a volatile indicator and can lead to spurious signals.
-A smoothed version (%D) moves much slower than the %K hence the signals generated are indicative of a stronger trend.
+A smoothed version (%D) moves much slower than the %K; hence the signals generated indicate a stronger trend.

 The above levels may be used as buy (%K below 20) or sell (%K above 80) to create a simple mechanical trading strategy.
 In practice, the thresholds are used in combination with other indicators and serve as warning signals.